-ZASH Enters Into Binding Letter of Intent With Ficto Video Sharing Social Platform
+ZASH Enters Into Binding Letter of Intent with Ficto Video Sharing Social Platform

 About Vinco Ventures, Inc.

-Vinco Ventures, Inc. (BBIG) is a mergers and acquisition company focused on digital commerce and consumer brands.
+Vinco Ventures, Inc. (NASDAQ:BBIG) is a mergers and acquisition company focused on digital commerce and consumer brands.
 Vinco’s B.I.G.
 (Buy.
 Innovate.
 Grow.) strategy will seek out acquisition opportunities that are poised for scale and grow said acquisitions through targeted traffic and content campaigns.
-For more information, please view our [url="]investor+presentation[/url] or visit [url="]Investors.vincoventures.com[/url].
+For more information, please view our investor presentation or visit Investors.vincoventures.com.

 About ZASH Global Media and Entertainment Corporation